-John Everett Millais was Nineteenth Century pre-raphaelite painter
+John Everett Millais was a nineteenth century pre-raphaelite painter.

 When and Where was he Born?

 8th June 1829, Southampton, Hampshire, England.
 Christened John Everett Millais.